Views: 68 Author: Site Editor Publish Time: 2020-10-15 Origin: Site

 “Furthermore, studies showed switching completely from combusted cigarettes to the Tobacco Heating System significantly reduces the body’s exposure to 15 specific harmful and potentially harmful chemicals.
 The toxicological assessment also found that, compared with cigarette smoke, aerosols contain considerably lower levels of potential carcinogens and toxic chemicals that can harm the respiratory or reproductive systems.
 Additionally, the FDA found that the applications supported the required consumer understanding findings.”

-Philip Morris is required to conduct additional postmarketing studies to assess effects on “consumer perception, behavior and health,” the agency added.
+Big company is required to conduct additional postmarketing studies to assess effects on “consumer perception, behavior and health,” the agency added.
 These include studies of youth use.